5 from 1 vote

 Coconut Truffles

-Today I’m taking a short break from all of the pumpkin and apple and ghost recipes that I’ve been sharing recently for something a bit less seasonal, and slightly more tropical.
+Today I’m taking a short break from the Fall recipes like the pumpkin coffee cake and apple pie and ghost in the graveyard recipes that I’ve been sharing recently for something a bit less seasonal, and slightly more tropical.

 I actually originally shared this recipe over on Real Housemoms a few months ago and have been meaning to share it here.
 Since I’ve recently been inundating you guys with pumpkin recipe after pumpkin recipe, I thought a break might be in order*.
 Today I’m sharing these easy Coconut Truffle Candies.